We are often asked the best way to join carpets. There are a variety of stylish options. Here we pick out some of the most popular.

 The standard metal strip you get from a carpet shop tends to be thin and bendy and will soon look shabby.
 However, there are some professional, contract specification metal door strips on the market, which are made of thick gauge aluminium and are very robust and withstand most household wear.
 Joints and the Feline A92 (“A” standing for aluminium) are two such options.

-The terminology can be confusing, but a coverplate sits over the top of the two floor coverings to be joined and is normally screwed into the floor through the pre-drilled holes.
-Sometimes the coverplate’s screws are then hidden by an inserted central strip e.g. Posh or Joints, whereas the Premier Door Bar’s matching screws are visible and part of the design.
+The terminology can be confusing, but a cover plate sits over the top of the two-floor coverings to be joined and is normally screwed into the floor through the pre-drilled holes.
+Sometimes the coverplate’s screws are then hidden by an inserted central strip e.g. our Posh thresholds, whereas the Premier Door Bar’s cover has matching screws and are visible as part of the design.
 Coverplates make the join look neat but they don’t put the carpet under tension.

-If you need the carpet to be held in place and put under tension, then you will need a threshold with a base section which features jagged hooks, so it can grip the carpet and hold it in place.
+If you need the carpet to be held in place and put under tension, then you will need a threshold with a base section which features jagged hooks (known as a gripper), so it can grip the carpet and hold it in place.